p-laranjinha/thing-list/README.md

 #### Adding

 There are many extensions for both Chrome and Firefox that add notes to a vault.
-Many of these extensions also require an aditional plugin or to keep Obsidian open in the background.
+Many of these extensions also require an additional plugin or to keep Obsidian open in the background.

 The one I recommend is
 [Obsidian Clipper](https://github.com/jplattel/obsidian-clipper), available
 for both Chrome and Firefox.
-It allows you to customize the content of the note, doesn't require any aditional plugin, but it does open Obsidian if it was closed.
+It allows you to customize the content of the note, doesn't require any additional plugin, but it does open Obsidian if it was closed.
 There are also many reviews and GitHub issues complaining that it isn't working for them, but I'm having no problems, so good luck with that.